pelican-plugins/image-process/README.md

 Note that `exiftool` prior to version 12.46 cannot write WebP images, so if you work with WebP images, you should use version 12.46 or later.

+When copying EXIF tags, the plugin will update `ExifImageWidth` and `ExifImageHeight` tags to reflect the dimensions of the transformed image.

 #### Modifying the `class` Attribute of Processed Images

 By default, *Image Process* adds the `image-process-<transform>`